About Gum Disease Symptoms and Treatment

 What Is Periodontal/Gum Disease?

-Periodontal literally means “around the tooth.”
-Periodontal or gum diseases are serious infections affecting the tissues surrounding the teeth.
+The word periodontal literally means “around the tooth.”
+Periodontal or gum diseases are serious infections, affecting the tissues surrounding the teeth.
 These tissues include the gums and bone supporting the teeth.
 Without treatment, periodontal disease can result in tooth loss (See Stages of the Disease).

 What Causes Periodontal Disease?

-The main cause of periodontal disease is the accumulation of plaque bacteria (see picture at left).
+The main cause of periodontal disease is the accumulation of plaque bacteria.
 Plaque is an often colorless mass of bacteria that sticks to teeth, crowns and bridges, and other tissues in the oral cavity.
 Plaque is constantly forming on the teeth.
 Plaque irritates the gums, causing them to become red, tender, and swollen.

-If not removed daily, plaque becomes the hard material known as tartar or calculus.
+If it is not removed daily, plaque progresses to a hard material known as tartar or calculus.
 Calculus cannot be removed by brushing and flossing alone.
 A dentist, periodontist, or hygienist must remove it manually to stop the disease process.

-Other factors can modify how your gums react to plaque or calculus, thereby altering your body’s response to the disease and affecting your overall health:
+Other factors can modify how your gums react to plaque or calculus.
+The following can alter your body’s response to the disease and affect your overall health:

 - Smoking/Tobacco Use

 - Clenching or Grinding Your Teeth